Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 The internet provides us all an excellent way to reach out to millions of potential customers at a relatively low cost.
-It has also brought a massive wave of competition from companies, large and small.
-Building up a brand and establishing a unique presence with your customers is now necessity.
+It has also brought a massive wave of competition from companies large and small.
+Building up a brand and establishing a unique presence with your customers is now a necessity.
 And it isn’t just the hope of greater sales that makes branding important.
 Search engines are starting to give more weight to brands over key search terms.
 This makes branding essential to your search engine optimization strategy.

 Brands vs Products

-There are times where the brand is the product.
+There are times when the brand is the product.
 The product may be the only thing you make and have the same name as the company.
 “Julie’s Salon and Spa” is the service offered and the brand you need to promote.

 Brands are rarely product lines, though there can be overlap.
 Apple is a company and a brand.
 Gerber makes baby food and sells whole life insurance, ostensibly an investment for the baby; its products are all geared toward parents and young children, while its brand is still identified by the same cute baby picture it has used for over five decades.
 However, there are many ways brand building has changed.

 How Brand Building Has Changed

 Building your brand used to involve posters on the side of the store, attractive pictures on the crates of citrus, and pretty labels on the product’s container.
 Branding has changed in some ways but not others.
 You still need the same branded and eye-catching images on your product’s packaging, but you need the same branding for your app’s icon.

 You may put advertisements on the shopping cart or floor near the product, but branding now includes sharing Tweets and social media links to images of happy people using your product.
 Instead of multi-level marketing, though that still exists, you get social media sharing via link sharing and re-Tweets.